 There is no such thing as Thai work visa.
 You have to get a Thai non-B visa and then apply for a work permit in Thailand that runs parallel to the non-B visa.

-Just so you know, a non-immigrant B visa can be issued for teaching English, working as a sports coach, work in a company or conduct business.
-In case you are interested, here is everything you need to know about teaching in Thailand.
+Just so you know, a non-immigrant B visa can be issued for teaching English, working as a sports coach, work in a company, or conduct business.
+In case you are interested in teaching, here are a couple of articles about how to teach English in Thailand and everything you need to know before teaching in Thailand.

 There are many other types of Thai visas.